canvas-medical/documentation/collections/_sdk/canvas_cli.md

 - `install`: Installs a plugin into a Canvas instance
 - `list`: Lists all plugins from an instance
 - `update`: Updates a plugin from an instance
-- `validate-manifest`: Validates the Canvas Manifest json file of a plugin package
+- `validate-manifest`: Validates the Canvas manifest json file of a plugin

 ### `canvas plugin delete`